-Join Justin Reznick for an in-depth discussion in this video Stacking filters to get the best water effects, part of Chasing the Light at New Zealand's Lake Wanaka.
+Join Justin Reznick for an in-depth discussion in this video Stacking filters to get the best water effects, part of Travel Photography: New Zealand's Lake Wanaka.

 - I've gone ahead and taken the 10-stop filter off.
 I've gone back to aperture priority, and I've also made sure I'm shooting RAW.
 So that means I'm at ISO 200.
 Now, looking at the settings here, we have f/18, ISO 200, 1/80th of a second.
 I caught an image at two minutes I really like.
 Let's push it.
 Let's go somewhere in the eight to ten-minute range, really get out there and see what the sky looks like.
 It's really hard to imagine.
 The best thing you can do is experiment and see for yourself.